habib13352/SketchNC_tools/README.md

 - Supports:
   - Custom jog distances (in inches)
   - Speed scaling as % of max feedrate
-  - Fixed or infinite number of cycles (use 0 for infite still needs work)
+  - Fixed or infinite number of cycles (use 0 for infite still needs testing)
 - Detects FluidNC boot state and unlocks the machine
 - Waits for motion to complete between jogs
 - Clean logs of commands and status